About The Course

 Discover how to make and use your own herbal extracts so that you can apply them in treatments for your clients.

 While aromatherapists love natural plant extracts (that’s what essential oils are after all!) there are many other herbal extracts that can easily be made at home.
 Herbal extracts combine beautifully with essential oils to enhance treatments.

-Herbal infused oils such as arnica, calendula (marigold) and comfrey are widely available from aromatherapy suppliers and are often used as base oils by aromatherapists but, there are dozens of options for using other therapeutic herbs to make your own infused oils and help to treat a wide variety of conditions in your clinic.
+Herbal infused oils such as Arnica, Calendula (marigold) and Comfrey are widely available from aromatherapy suppliers and are often used as base oils by aromatherapists.
+There are lots of therapeutic herbs easily available to make your own infused oils to treat a wide variety of conditions in your clinic.

-These techniques are easy to use when you know how and are deeply therapeutic.
+These techniques are deeply therapeutic and are easy to use when you know.